 INTRACAVITARY BRACHYTHERAPY (IBB)

 - After breast lump removal, there is a cavity where the cancer was removed.
-A balloon with a tube (catheter) that has channels running through it can be inserted into this cavity.
-Later, radiation in the form of tiny radioactive pellets can go into the channels, delivering radiation from inside the balloon.
-There are other devices without an actual inflatable balloon.
-Treatment is often done several days after surgery at the health care provider's office.
+A device that contains a silicone balloon and tube that has channels running through it can be inserted into this cavity.
+A few days after placement, radiation in the form of tiny radioactive pellets can go into the channels, delivering radiation from inside the balloon.
+This is often done two times a day for five days.
 Sometimes the catheter is placed during the first surgery while you are asleep.

-- Ultrasound or CT scans are used to place the radioactive material where it will work best to kill the cancer while protecting adjacent tissues.
+- Ultrasound or CT scans are used to guide the exact placement of the radioactive material where it will work best to kill the cancer while protecting adjacent tissues.

 Brachytherapy may be given as "low dose" or "high dose."